lenabradley/mnbt/README.md

 # Monday Night Before Thanksgiving (MNBT)

-Say hello to the thread according to the MNBT
+Say hello to the thread and celebrate the Monday Night Before (American) Thanksgiving

 ## Setup environment
 Using python 3.6+